If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Lower than normal blood pressure.

 - High levels of potassium and low levels of sodium

 CAUSES & RISK FACTORS

 What causes Addison’s disease?

+Addison’s disease is caused by injury to your adrenal glands or when your glands are affected by another medical condition.
 Addison’s disease is also called “adrenal insufficiency.”
 There are 2 types of adrenal insufficiency:

 Primary adrenal insufficiency

 This occurs through damage to your adrenal glands by an autoimmune disease (when your body attacks its own immune system).
 Other causes of primary adrenal insufficiency include: